lixinW/ship-hats-docs/portal/manage-account.md

     You will receive an email confirmation with further details.

-**After you have raised the service request for off-boarding:**
+**After you have raised the service request for off-boarding, note the following behavior:**
 - When SA or PA logs in to the SHIP-HATS portal, in the **Alerts** section, you will see a termination message.
 - Tools cannot be added
-- Changing the PA function is disabled.
+- Changing the PA function is disabled
-- User invitations are disabled.
+- User invitations are disabled
 - After the termination date, SA or PA will not be able to view the subscription details for the off-boarded account.
-However, if SA or PA have other subscription accounts, theu will continue to view details for these additional subscriptions accounts.
+However, if SA or PA have other subscription accounts, they will continue to view details for these additional subscriptions accounts.